lambdatoast/lambdatoast.github.com/_drafts/functions-functors.md

 ## 2.5 Checkpoint: Objects and Arrows.
 So what?

-So far this is all well and good, but it seems pointless.
-I mean, we're just *calling* existing things by new words (types are being "the objects", functions are "the arrows").
+So far this is all well and good, but it seems pointless, because we're just *calling* things by other names (types are being called "the objects", functions are "the arrows").
 It seems pretty intuitive, but useless.

 Now, in the previous section I mentioned that arrows could be *almost anything*, e.g. natural numbers, which perhaps are not something you've ever imagined presenting as an arrow.
 How could, say, the number `2`, serve as an arrow?
 Where would that arrow come from and go to?
 And how could *that* possibly be **meaningful**?